-TAT introduces ‘Amazing Dark Sky in Thailand’by Gaurav Khanna
+TAT introduces ‘Amazing Dark Sky in Thailand’

 The Tourism Authority of Thailand (TAT) in collaboration with the National Astronomical Research Institute of Thailand (NARIT) have introduced the ‘Amazing Dark Sky in Thailand’ project with 12 stargazing locations or dark sky conservation areas across the five regions of Thailand.